stoplightio/postman-importer/README.md

 ### 3. As a service

-To run in an express server:
+Start the converter in an express server:
 ```
 npm start
 ```

-Then, make a post request with the file content to `/convert/SWAGGER/to/RAML10`:
+Then, make a post with the file content to `/convert/SWAGGER/to/RAML10`:
 ```
 wget --quiet \
   --method POST \